 The Gap Year Founders Program is a unique opportunity for graduating seniors and recent grads (up to three semesters out of college) to deeply explore an industry of their choice, receive expert support, and market-test their research-driven solution, all while getting paid!
 Over nine months, new/recent grads will receive a stipend to learn, explore, network, and identify a solution to pursue, with the possibility of launching a venture at the end of their gap year.

-The program will run from Sept.
-1, 2021 – May 31, 2022.
+The program will run from September - May each year.
 Gap Year alum can expect to leave with in-depth experience with customer discovery, problem characterization, problem filtering, rapid prototyping, market-testing, and an otherwise impossible-to-assemble network of professionals in their industry of choice.

 Each Gap Year Founder will be hired by The LaunchPad and receive a nine-month appointment for up to 20 hours per week.
 Total compensation includes a $15,000 stipend and a $10,000 budget for travel and material expenses.